Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ![](images/07_diagnostics_7.png)

 The `Diagnostics` view that is returned is very complete.
 You can choose from a plethora of `Scores` on the left.
-And each of the `Metric Plots` on the right is interactive.
+Each of the `Metric Plots` on the right is interactive.

 ![](images/07_diagnostics_2.png)